rakRandom/youtube-downloader/README.md

 ## What you need to run
 - Python 3.12
-- The hability to execute `pip install -r requirements.txt` at the terminal
+- The hability to use the terminal
 - Windows? idk, probably you can execute with Linux or MacOS
 - motivation, I guess